brigadecore/brigade/docs/content/topics/workers.md

 The remainder of this page covers various methods of creating and using custom workers.

-# Extending the Default Worker
+# Extending the Default Worker with Additional NPM Packages

 Brigade ships with a worker focused on running jobs defined by a project's `brigade.js` file.
 This worker exposes a host of useful Node.js libraries to